xarmar/conference-track-management/ThoughtProcess.md

 Just finished creating the calculateTalkStartTime method and tested it against some Jest tests and it's working.
 I'm pretty sure it will works against the networking event contraint.
 In a couple of days I expect to have this tested in a integration test.

 Project seems to be going well, Jest helps a lot.
 I wouldn't have progressed this fast without it.
 I'm happy I learned TDD a few months ago.
 My goal is to finish this backend logic in within 3 days, I think I'm on my way to do it.
 Then I will build the front-end which will be a simple App, not super fancy.

+## **16/09/2021 - Day 4**

+I just started by morning by adding tests to the placeTalk method, fixing some Jest tests.
+I'm happy as things seem to be working and the class methods are passing the tests.

+I think now is the time to start working on integration testing.
+To really start building the buildTrackList method, which is the foundation for building the list of Tracks with the assigned Talks.